UBS launches share-for-share exchange for new holding company

 The changes to UBS's legal structure will not affect its strategy, the bank said.

-The bank released some updated figures as of Aug 31 with the prospectus, which showed retained earnings edged up to 27.1 billion Swiss francs (17.5 billion pounds) from 26.3 billion francs in the second quarter.
+The bank released some updated figures as of Aug 31 with the prospectus, which showed retained earnings edged up to 27.1 billion Swiss francs ($28.44 billion) from 26.3 billion francs in the second quarter.
 Equity attributable to shareholders also rose to 50.8 billion francs from 49.5 billion francs.

 UBS reaffirmed that it expected the new structure will allow it to qualify for a capital rebate under Switzerland's too-big-to-fail requirements, resulting in lower overall capital requirements for the bank.